electrode-io/electrode/docs/chapter1/intermediate/app-archetype/webpack-config.md

-# Webpack Config
+# Webpack Configurations

-Webpack Config is a significant part of the app archetype.
+Webpack configurations are a significant part of the app archetype.
 They help with compiling and bundling your React app code.
-Webpack is a very sophisticated and complex software and while we provided sensible defaults, we make it possible for you to tinker with your own.
+Webpack is a very sophisticated and complex software and while we provided sensible defaults, we make it possible for you to customize your own.

-The webpack configs in the app archetype are separated into partials and compose into a single config using [webpack-config-composer] that's passed to webpack.
+The webpack configurations in the app archetype are separated into partials and compose into a single configuration using [webpack-config-composer] that's passed to webpack.

-There are two ways to override the app archetype's webpack config.
+There are two ways to override the app archetype's webpack configuration.

-1. Provide a single webpack config that gets merged into the app archetype's final composed config
+1. Provide a single webpack configuration that gets merged into the app archetype's final composed configuration
-2. Take the [webpack-config-composer] from the app archetype and compose the final config yourself.
+2. Take the [webpack-config-composer] from the app archetype and compose the final configuration yourself.

-Either way, the archetype has the following config to use with webpack:
+Either way, the archetype has the following configuration to use with webpack:

 -   `webpack.config.js` - When building your app for production
 -   `webpack.config.dev.js` - When running your app in development mode